 FIFA World Cup inspector appeals to CAS against 3-year ban

-Several soccer officials were banned based on the investigation.
+Several soccer officials have been banned based on the so-called Garcia Report investigation.
 No case has yet led to a CAS hearing.

 Mayne-Nicholls was unable to file an appeal at CAS until FIFA's appeal committee provided written reasons for his ban.